-While Aftershock makes Thresh himself tankier, Guardian will give shield to you and your carry as well as 20% movement speed.
+While Aftershock makes Thresh himself tankier, Guardian will give shield to you and your carry.
 The only way to use this rune is by having an ally next to you, or ally that is shielded from your Dark Passage.
-The extra shielding and speed allows the survivability for both you and your carry while movement speed allows you to reposition.
+The extra shielding allows the survivability for both you and your carry.
 Guardian is good to take when against hard engagements like Blitzcrank or major assassins like Zed where your carries will get heavily focused down.

 Side note: The shield scales with bonus health built and from runes which makes Overgrowth worth while to take.

 This is a good rune to take when against a heavy poke lane, it provides very little regeneration when your ally attacks champions that you slowed or immobilised.
 This rune will make trades more favourable for your carry as the rune will keep their health bar topped up a bit more in lane after each trade.

 This rune is good against poke lanes where Bone Plating is useless since poke damage will keep Bone Plating on cool down most of the time.
 And Second Wind is like having Doran's Shield where it regains some health back after taking damage, this keeps Thresh more healthy for future engagements.
 Second Wind is really good against champions like Yuumi where the cool down between her Prowling Projectile will allow Thresh to regenerate the whole duration of Second Wind.

 Unflinching provides slow resistance and tenacity when summoner spells are on cool down or within 10 seconds of using your summoner spells.
 The tenacity will stack with each other up to 32% when 1 is recently activated and the other is currently on cool down.
 This rune is useful when you flash engage and negate some of the CC effect from your enemy.
 And its especially powerful when against champions like Leona who is really CC heavy or Ashe who can slow you with her auto attacks.